AdobeDocs/analytics.en/help/components/classifications/sets/manage/rules.md

 * A key dimension value is matched to multiple rules.
 * The rules set contain rules with the same **[!UICONTROL Set Classification]** operation.

-So, you should rank the most important **[!UICONTROL Set Classification]** operation as part of the last rule in your rule set.
+Rank the most important **[!UICONTROL Set Classification]** operation as part of the last rule in your rule set.

 If you create multiple rules that do not share the same **[!UICONTROL Set Classification]** operation, processing order does not matter.